SJSUFall2019-CMPE272/AISight/README.md

 People with Visual Impairment / Blindness

 # **Abstract**
+How do you help your visually impaired friends see the world?
+We propose a solution - AISight, which acts as an all-time companion by describing the events happening in your surroundings.

-AIsight app will work as a virtual companion which will describe blind people what is in front of them.
-Basically it describes a live video or any video for that matter -
+AIsight is a virtual companion which will describe what is in front of you(audience being visually impaired people).

-For eg.
+For instance,

-A blind person is walking on a street, the app accessing the rear camera will process the live video and describe what is going on at that moment in front of him.
+Let's assume a visually impaired person is walking on a street, and wants to know what's in the surroundings, AISight will process the live video and describe what is going on at that moment in front of the person.

-**Logical Steps of Proposed solution:**
+**Logical Steps of the Proposed solution:**

 1. When the user scans the surroundings using camera, it is taken as an input.
 2. Image Captioning engine will then generate a caption for an image frame of the video after every few frames repeatedly.